open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 Although messaging systems are not as standardized as, e.g., HTTP, it is assumed that the following definitions are applicable to most of them that have similar concepts at all (names borrowed mostly from JMS):

-A *message* is an envelope with a potentially empty payload.
+A *message* is an envelope with a potentially empty body.
 This envelope may offer the possibility to convey additional metadata, often in key/value form.
+A single message or a batch of message can be represented by a *payload*.

 A message is sent by a message *producer* to: